swiss-art-research-net/researchspace/README.md

 </p>

 > [!NOTE]
-> This is the SARI fork of the ResearchSpace platform.
-It is intended to provide a relatively blank canvas for custom development and therefore excludes most parts of the native ResearchSpace app.
-In addition, some custom components have been added, which are documented in the Help section.
-If desired, the native app can be included by adding the storage configuration in the environment as follows:
+> This is the SARI fork of the ResearchSpace platform, designed to serve as a flexible foundation for custom development.
+It omits most templates of the native ResearchSpace application, offering a more reduced starting point.
+Additionally, a selection of custom components has been integrated, with  documentation available in the Help section.
+If required, the native application can be incorporated by configuring the storage settings in the environment as follows:
 > ```
 > -Dconfig.storage.default.type=classpath
 > -Dconfig.storage.default.classpathLocation=org/researchspace/apps/default